Practical Low Latency Proof of Work Consensus: Background

 The selection of a main chain in a blockchain protocol can be viewed as electing a leader block among all the blocks at each level of the blocktree.
 In this light, the blocks in the longest chain protocol can be viewed as serving three distinct roles: they stand for election to be leaders; they add transactions to the main chain; they vote for ancestor blocks through parent link relationships.
-The latency and throughput limitations of the longest chain protocol are due to the {\em coupling} of the roles carried by the blocks. \prism removes these limitations by factorizing the blocks into three types of blocks: proposer blocks, transaction blocks and voter blocks.
-(Figure \ref{fig:prism}).
-Each block mined by a miner is randomly sortitioned into one of the three types of blocks, and if it is a voter block, it will be further sortitioned into one of the voter trees.
-(Mining is described in detail in \S\ref{sec:mining}).
+The latency and throughput limitations of the longest chain protocol are due to the {\em coupling} of the roles carried by the blocks. \prism~\cite{prism-theory} proposes to remove these limitations by factorizing the blocks into {\em three types} of blocks: {\em proposer blocks}, {\em transaction blocks}, and {\em voter blocks} (Figure \ref{fig:prism}).
+Each block mined by a miner is randomly sortitioned into one of the three types of blocks, and if it is a voter block, it will be further sortitioned into one of several voter chains.
+(Mining is described in more detail below.)

-The proposer blocktree anchors the \prism blockchain.
-Each proposer block contains a list of reference links to transaction blocks, which contains transactions, as well as a single reference to a parent proposer block.
-Honest nodes mine proposer blocks on the longest chain in the proposer tree, but the longest chain does not determine the final confirmed sequence of proposer blocks, known as the \emph{leader sequence}.
+The \textit{proposer} blocktree anchors the blockchain.
+Each proposer block contains a list of reference links to \textit{transaction} blocks which contain transactions, as well as a single reference to a parent proposer block.
+Honest nodes mine proposer blocks on the longest chain in the proposer tree, but the chain structure does \textit{not} determine the final confirmed sequence of proposer blocks.
 We define the \emph{level} of a proposer block as its distance from the genesis proposer block, and the \emph{height} of the proposer tree as the maximum level that contains any proposer blocks.
-The leader sequence of proposer blocks contains one block at every level up to the height of the proposer tree, and is determined by the \emph{voter chains}.
+To determine the ordering of proposer blocks (and thus transaction blocks and transactions), we elect one \textit{leader} proposer block from each level.
+The sequence of leader blocks up to the height of the proposer tree is called the \textit{leader sequence}, and is determined by the \emph{voter} chains.